-The aim of Get Vocal is to strengthen the voices of older people in Ireland by increasing their capacity to make themselves heard.
-It supports groups and networks to develop ways of speaking out on the issues that matter to them and to spark initiatives that help society to understand their needs and their problems, as well as their hopes.
-To speak out effectively, groups and networks must build up their ability to advocate on behalf of older people.
+The aim of Get Vocal was to strengthen the voices of older people in Ireland by increasing their capacity to make themselves heard.
+It supported groups and networks to develop ways of speaking out on the issues that matter to them and to spark initiatives that help society to understand their needs and their problems, as well as their hopes.
+To speak out effectively, groups and networks have built up their ability to advocate on behalf of older people.

-Get Vocal works in particular counties in any one year, providing support to partners in that county.
-Get Vocal is a new way for Age & Opportunity to work.
-It begins with meeting groups and networks in a county and discussing how to build advocacy for older people in that county.
-From here, groups and networks can plan projects that Age & Opportunity will support, and in some cases, provide some grant money to help the projects to happen.
-In most cases, any grants that we can give will be for one year only.
+Get Vocal operated in particular counties providing support to partners in that county.
+Get Vocal was a new way for Age & Opportunity to work.
+It began with meeting groups and networks in a county and discussing how to build advocacy for older people in that county.
+From here, groups and networks planned projects.
+Age & Opportunity provided support, and in some cases, some grant money to help the projects to happen.
+In most cases, any grants that we gave were for one year only.

-Get Vocal is particularly interested in promoting the networks of older people that are starting to develop in order to have a say in issues like transport, health services, rights and tackling isolation.
+Get Vocal was particularly interested in promoting the networks of older people that are starting to develop in order to have a say in issues like transport, health services, rights and tackling isolation.

-Get Vocal is an Age & Opportunity initiative supported by The Atlantic Philanthropies.
-Within Age & Opportunity, Get Vocal is managed by Paul Maher.
+Within Age & Opportunity, Get Vocal was managed by Paul Maher.